 Multi-party computations all involve the transmission of relatively small messages, often without needing any immediate reply.
 For instance, over the course of a day parties may submit a small data structure when a human gets around to it, and get the results back hours later when a deadline or threshold is reached.
 In other cases submission of data to an enclave may be asynchronous and should not block a business process in case of outage.

 These requirements are not a good fit for stream-oriented connections that when on top of TCP require app developers to do their own framing (a frequent source of security vulnerabilities), can break due to NAT boxes timing them out, IP address changes, passing through one-way firewalls, require high-availability servers with load balancing, require databases for stored state and so on.

 With a stream or RPC oriented approach the enclave would be expected to respond to bytes from a client more or less immediately, meaning it has to be always running and would have to persist uploaded data itself.
-Unfortunately persistence in enclaves is tricky due to the existence of Memento attacks (see "Handling time and state").
+Unfortunately persistence in enclaves is tricky due to the existence of Memento attacks.

 RPCs (including REST) can be hard to integrate with fully reliable systems that can tolerate restarts at any moment.
 Because server restarts break connections, in a loosely coupled multi-party system connection-oriented protocols require expensive HA load balancing to ensure users aren't often exposed to errors caused by planned restarts.
 Even then it isn't possible to eliminate such errors entirely, just reduce their impact.
 Load balancing in an enclave environment requires special support because the client is intimately aware of the exact CPU the enclave is running on - thus switching a client between servers isn't transparent.